 Many independent blogs offer the unique perspective of personal experience to your pattern reading questions.
 Because they are written by crocheters of varying skill levels, they can offer great hints and advice.
 And lets not forget YouTube.
 Many popular designers have entered the world of podcasts and educational vid-clips.

 A simple search for “how to read crochet patterns” will bring back a bounty of results.
 You can also find helpful information on the Craft Yarn Council website as well as on most major yarn company sites.

 Your local library is a resource that should not be overlooked!
 There are so many outstanding crochet books.
 Borrowing them from the library will help you decide which books are indispensable and must be added to your personal collection.
 When I was learning to crochet I found that titles geared towards children were the easiest for me to understand!
 Along with books, you’ll find access to magazines.

-You also might find that they host a knitting/crochet group and may even offer classes.
-Our library has a group of yarn enthusiasts (they call themselves the knit-wits!) who have been meeting weekly for years.
+You also might find that your local library hosts a knitting/crochet group and may even offer classes.
+Our library has a group of yarn enthusiasts (they call themselves the knit-wits) who have been meeting weekly for years.
 Membership changes, but their willingness to teach, share advice and offer guidance never waivers.

 Crochet and knitting groups can also be found at the YMCA, your local senior center or council on aging and of course the local yarn store (if your community has one!).